dannguyen/journalism-syllabi/README.md

 <a href="https://www.jou.ufl.edu/assets/syllabi/JOU4930%20DataJou-Section%2003C8s-Lewis-FA14.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Students will develop a “data frame of mind” by demonstrating proficiency in:

-- Finding stories in data and finding data to report stories.
-- Evaluating the strengths and weaknesses of data sources and methods.
-- Acquiring data through public sources and by scraping websites and PDFs.
+        Students will develop a “data frame of mind” by demonstrating proficiency in: - Finding stories in data and finding data to report stories. - Evaluating the strengths and weaknesses of data sources and methods. - Acquiring data through public sources and by scraping websites and PDFs. - Cleaning (fi
-- Cleaning (f...</em></p>
+        </small></p>

         <p>Instructors: Norm Lewis</p>
     </td>
     <td>
-        University of Florida
+        <small>University of Florida</small>
     </td>
   </tr>